EtienneLamoureux/durmand-scriptorium/docs/COLLECTION_CONSUMER.md

 Collection consumer
 ===================
-The collection consumer is used to interract with collection-type endpoints.
+The collection consumer is used to interact with collection-type endpoints.

 Each method below returns a PHP array equivalent to the JSON data returned by the API.